Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Somewhat, we didn't get to explore the global issue of food waste to the full extent
+Learning about what they did globally make it easier for them to apply it to a local issue.

 What were the most creative food waste solution suggestions?
-Collecting food waste from homes and delivering it to community gardens
+Making fertiliser out of banana skins

 Did the resource encourage new ways of thinking and talking about the value food?